 To enter into a relationship with Jesus we must be ready to repent of our sins and acknowledge our infinite need for the grace of God to succeed.

-The man who feels self-sufficient has no need for God.
+The man or woman who feels self-sufficient has no need for God.
 Self-sufficiency born out of ignorance or arrogance precludes the type of disposition God is looking for.
 God wants us to believe in Him, to bow down our heads and acknowledge our wrong doings.
 He wants us to humble ourselves acknowledging our nothingness, our unworthiness and our profound need for His love, mercy and grace.

 With penitent hearts and a humble spirit let us approach God’s Son Jesus Christ, Our Redeemer, for forgiveness.